Want a more sustainable delivery van? Apply for subsidy

 All businesses and non-profit institutions can apply for the subsidy scheme for zero-emission commercial vehicles (SEBA).
 However, your company must be registered in the KVK Business Register.
 Government organisations and other bodies governed by public law are excluded from SEBA.

-Please note that 2024 will be the last year in which you can apply for the subsidy.
+Please note that 2024 is be the last year in which you can apply for the subsidy.

 Conditions